Traditional, In Person Classes

 In order to receive note taking assistance as an accommodation, students must be present for class and be attentive.
 In rare instances, the student may have an accommodation to receive notes when not present for class.

-- Option 2: Note-takers use NCR carbonless paper are available through the OAS.
+- Option 2: Note-takers use NCR carbonless paper, available through the OAS.
 Guidelines for doing so are included in the Note–taking Memo that is attached to the NCR note pads.
-The instructor would then forward them to the student within 24 hours of class.
+The instructor would then forward them to the student within 48 hours of class.

-- Option 4: Instructors may give copies of classroom lecture notes, power point presentation, transparencies, or overheads that they use for daily lectures.
-Instructors may utilize Canvas or by posting notes online.
+- Option 4: Instructors may give copies of classroom lecture notes, fill in the blank notes, power point presentations, transparencies, or overheads that they use for daily lectures.
+Instructors may utilize Canvas or post notes online.
 Power Point presentations, overheads and transparencies must be provided to the student prior to the lecture.

 If you have any questions or concerns, please email the OAS at firstname.lastname@example.org or call (850)644–9569.